-In the Buddhist religion, inner peace and meditation is an important part of their spiritual practice.
+In the Buddhist religion, inner peace and meditation are an important part of their spiritual practice.
 Different forms of meditation are practiced in China and Japan, and Christianity, Judaism, and Islam have traditions similar to meditation.

 Meditation is one of the proven alternative therapies that in recent years have been classified under mind-body medicine therapies.

 It is continuing to gain popularity, as more and more health experts believe that there is more to the connection between mind and body than modern medicine can explain.
 Meditation has been shown to aid the immune system and improve brain activity, according to researchers.

 Benefits resulting from meditation include physical and emotional healing; easing stress, fear, and grief; improved breathing; developing intuition; deep relaxation; exploring higher realities; finding inner guidance; unlocking creativity; manifesting change; emotional cleansing and balancing; and deepening concentration and insight.
 Meditation elicits many descriptive terms: stillness, silence, tranquility, inner peace, quiet, and calm

 All encounter stress and tension.
 Lama Surya Das in his book Awakening The Buddha Within says, “Meditation is not just something to do; it’s a method of being and seeing – an unconditional way of living moment by moment.”

-In other words, learning to live in this moment because this moment is all we have.
+In other words, learning to live in this moment because this moment is all that we have.
 Henry Winkler is quoted as saying; “A human being’s first responsibility is to shake hands with himself.”
-Meditation is an opportunity to ‘shake hands with ourselves’ in a safe, simple way and to balance our emotional, mental, physical, inner peace and spiritual well-being.
+Meditation is an opportunity to shake hands with ourselves’ in a safe, simple way and to balance our emotional, mental, physical, inner peace, and spiritual well-being.

 Meditation takes many forms of inner peace in today’s society.
 All have one thing in common